David-Billingsley/EasyEmailTemplate/README.md

 # EasyEmailTemplate
-    To use this package put var Email EasyEmail.Email.
-    After this is in function you can call the functions by doing Email.Email_Body_Only()
+    To use this package put var Email github.com/David-Billingsley/EasyEmailTemplate After this is in function you can call the functions by doing Email.Email_Body_Only()

     This libary is being devloped to help make it easier to send emails using go.